IBM/event-streams/_11.2/02-installing/12-upgrading.md

    ```

 - If you [installed the {{site.data.reuse.short_name}} operator]({{ 'installpagedivert' | relative_url }}) to manage instances of {{site.data.reuse.short_name}} in any namespace (one per namespace), then you might need to control when each of these instances is upgraded to the latest version.
 You can control the updates by pausing the reconciliation of the instance configuration as described in the following sections.

-- When upgrading to {{site.data.reuse.short_name}} 11.2.x from 11.1.x or earlier, you must [set a license ID](#set-the-license-id) after successfully completing the upgrade.

 ### Scheduling the upgrade of an instance